FujiFilm vs Sony Film Simulations | Stop Sacrificing Color

 Sony Classic Chrome vs Fuji Classic Chrome Vectorscope Comparison

 By lowering the Kelvin, we are making the colors cooler.
-This means that the blues and magentas look more realistic, and the greens turn more teal.
+This means that the blues and magentas look more realistic, and the greens turn towards teal.
 And this is exactly what we want.

-However, lowering the Kelvin also makes the reds and yellows cooler, which means they become more pink.
-We don’t want that, so we have to adjust the color filter setting.
+However, lowering the Kelvin also makes the reds, magentas and yellows cooler, which means red becomes pink, and yellow become slightly green.
+We don’t want that, so we'll use the color filter settings to bring back some warmth and shift the colors in the direction we want them to be.

 The color filter setting lets us add a color cast to our image.
 We can choose from amber, green, magenta, or blue.
-We want to use amber, which is a color between yellow and orange.
-By adding amber, we can balance out the reds, shifting them towards orange and making them look natural.
+We want to use amber, which is a color situated between yellow and orange.
+By adding amber, we can balance out the reds and the yellows, shifting them towards orange and making them look natural.

 Sony Classic Chrome with 3800Kelvin - Color Filter A7